Canman2828/CSCS3330/enchanted-courier-guild/ai-usage.md

 ### 2. Reviewed Production Source Code Implementation
 - The AI read all 10 provided test files under `src/test/java` to infer the required behavior of every class and method.
+- The AI fixed files that had errors.
 - The AI derived pricing formulas for each cost strategy by working backwards from the expected values in the test cases:
   - `StandardDeliveryStrategy`: `weight + 2 * distance + 10 + (fragile ?
 5 : 0)`
   - `ExpressDeliveryStrategy`: `2 * weight + 4 * distance + 25 + (fragile ?
 10 : 0)`